-The Library is improving the functionality of our online Faculty Requests Database with the goal of making it easier for you to use.
-Beginning Thursday July 1st you will log into the Faculty Requests Database with your UNM Law Username and Password, the same one you use for your UNM Law School login.
-You will not have to maintain a separate password anymore for this database!
+You may log into the Faculty Requests Database with your UNM Law Username and Password, the same one you use for your UNM Law School login.
+You do not have to maintain a separate password for this database!
 If you have any questions, please contact email@example.com, 277-0935.

 To better serve faculty members, we use a custom-designed, password-protected database for initiating and managing faculty requests.
 The database automatically routes the request to the appropriate individual for action.
 Faculty members may also use the website to monitor the progress of requests.
 The Law Faculty Service Request Form may be used to initiate all of the services listed above.

-If you have questions about services that are not covered in this document, or need to discuss any aspect of Library policies and services, please contact Library Director Carol Parker at 277-0938.
+If you have questions about services that are not covered in this document, or need to discuss any aspect of Library policies and services, please contact Director Michelle Rigual at 277-0678.

 Law School faculty members have special borrowing privileges at the Law Library.
 Research Assistants may check out material on behalf of the faculty member for whom they work.

 Faculty members play an essential role as legal scholars, and are encouraged to recommend new titles and other materials for purchase by the Law Library.
 These purchase requests will typically take one to four weeks for delivery.
 If a faculty member needs the title by a certain date, they must inform the librarian when making the request.
 Please use the Document Delivery Web-Based Request Form to request that a book be purchased, or contact the Reference Desk (firstname.lastname@example.org; 277-0935).